Annel18/GA-SEI-P1-Minesweeper/README.md

 - Implemented the clock that counts the seconds until the end of the game

 Day 3
-- Figure out the recursive loop to open all the empty cells (the class ‘SurroundingCells’ has proven to be very helpful to implement this recursive loop)
+- Figure out the recursive loop to open all the empty cells (the class ‘SurroundingCells’ has proven to be very helpful to implement this recursive loop).
+This is the recursive function:

     ```JS
     function openEmptyBubbles(cellClicked) {
         const cellClickedIndex = cells.indexOf(cellClicked)